ultragtx/GSPopoverBarButtonItem/Readme.md

 Introduction: Tap the barButtonItem and a popOver will show up which you can add subViews on.

 Unfinished yet! ("Right side" style only, currently.
-But you can use now if you just need this style.)
+But you can use it now if you just need this style.)

 ##How to: